TAG Airlines Compensation and Reimbursement for Cancelled and Delayed Flights

 23.08.2024

-Whenever flights are cancelled or delayed, it can be frustrating and inconvenient for passengers.
-However, the EU has a regulation 261/2004 that helps protect passengers in such situations.
-According to EU261/2004, if your flight is disrupted, the airline has to provide you with compensation and assistance.
+Whenever flights are cancelled or delayed, it can be annoying and inconvenient for passengers.
+However, the European Union has a regulation 261/2004 that helps protect passengers in such situations.
+According to EU 261, if your flight is disrupted, the airline has to provide you with compensation and assistance.

 Passenger Rights Under EU 261/2004

-The EU 261 is the law that covers air passengers’ rights.
-Specifically, this legislation covers different situations, including rebooking, delays, flight cancellations, etc., and requires airlines to resolve individual cases with care and fairness.
-If the incident happens due to the airline’s fault, any passenger who underwent certain inconveniences is entitled to obtain compensation.
+EU Regulation 261 is the regulation that covers the rights of air passengers.
+More precisely, this legislation covers diverse cases, such as rebooking, delays, flight cancellations, etc., and obligates airlines to resolve individual cases with fairness and care.
+If the situation occurs as a result of the airline’s fault, any passenger who underwent certain inconveniences is entitled to receive compensation.
 In addition, travelers may be eligible for certain benefits, which we will discuss further in the article.

 Right to Compensation

-EU Regulation 261 contains rules regarding the process of compensation, including assistance for passengers who suffered from flight problems.
-Specifically, the amount of compensation you can be eligible for is up to 600 euros per passenger.
-This sum ranges, depending on your specific case.
+EU Regulation 261 includes regulations regarding the process of compensation, including assistance to travelers who suffered from air travel disruptions.
+Specifically, the amount of compensation you can potentially get is up to 600 euros per person.
+This sum ranges, according to your circumstances.

 Compensation for TAG Airlines Flight Cancellation

-First and foremost, passengers should be aware that the airline must inform them about the cancellation of their flight.
-In case the airline notifies you under fourteen days before your scheduled departure and does not offer any alternative flight, the airline, according to the EU 261, is obligated to compensate you compensation of 250 – 600 euros.
+First and foremost, travelers should be aware that the airline must inform them about the cancellation of their flight.
+In case the airline notifies you less than fourteen days before your scheduled departure and does not provide any alternative flight, the airline, according to the EU 261 regulation, must pay you compensation of 250 – 600 euros.

-At the same time, if a passenger is offered an alternative flight but arrives at his destination later than the original flight was supposed to, the passenger may also be entitled to compensation.
-The table below shows the airline’s obligations according to the duration of the delay:
+At the same time, if a passenger is offered an alternative flight but reaches his destination later than the scheduled arrival time of the original flight, the passenger might be entitled to compensation.
+The table below shows the airline’s obligations according to the length of the delay:

 Under 2 hours2-3 hours3-4 hoursOver 4 hoursNever arrivedDistance